'I want to choose my covid vaccine.' Strong opinions on Oxford vs. Pfizer emerge in U.K.

 As he put it, the Oxford-AstraZeneca vaccine is “fairly traditional,” made from a weakened chimpanzee cold virus that carries a snip of DNA to mimic the viral spike protein.
 “So from the point of view of stopping you from dying, AstraZeneca does it,” Greenslade said.

-But he liked to imagine the Pfizer dose inside him, built upon new mRNA biotech — “It’s just such an elegant idea to teach the cells to produce a harmless protein, and then it all goes away again, but immune system sitting there, like a coiled spring.”
+But he liked to imagine the Pfizer dose inside him, built upon new mRNA biotech — “It’s just such an elegant idea to teach the cells to produce a harmless protein, and then it all goes away again, but the immune system is sitting there, like a coiled spring.”

 Asked if people should get a preference, Greenslade said, “In an ideal world, yes.”